Aubrey-Nekhavhambe/smart-fruit-drying-system-project/README.md

 This was a **group project** developed with fellow Computer Systems Engineering students.
 Each member contributed to modeling, documentation, and system design.

-## 🚀 How to View
-- Check the `/docs/` folder for all diagrams and requirement documents.
-- Explore the `/reports/` folder for the complete write-up.